-The silicon-tungsten ECAL "technical prototype" concept is nicely detailed (design studies, electronics, heat load) and seems quite robust.
+The silicon-tungsten ECAL "technical prototype" concept is nicely detailed (design studies, electronics, heat load).
 The FE readout chip, called SKIROC, is based on SiGe technology.
+The construction and operation of this larger scale system is mandatory to study the effects of noise pickup and cross talk.